Captioning YouTube Videos

 Uploading Caption or Transcript Files

-- If you have a caption file, choose Upload a file.
-Select the Subtitles File Type and click Choose File.
-Select the Upload button.
-Preview the captions in the editor and make any necessary edits, then select Publish.
+- Preview the captions in the editor and make any necessary edits, then click Publish.

 Finding Captioned Media

-- Another option is to type your search terms into the YouTube search bar followed by a comma and then CC (e.g. “web accessibility, CC”).
+You can also type your search terms into the YouTube search bar, followed by a comma and the letters cc (e.g. “web accessibility, cc”).